KipletingEdwin/Resume-Builder/README.md

-# Project's Name
+# Application's Name
 This project goes bt the name Resume Builder
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App].

-## Project's Descriptions
+## Applications's Descriptions
+This applications assist in generating Resumes of an individual.All you have to do is to fill in some few details and the application will generate aresume for you.

 In the project directory, you can run: